 Final Words on Weird Reasons You Can’t Stop Eating

-The reason you can’t stop eating could be related to one or more of the above.
+The reason you can’t stop eating junk food, or any food for that matter, could be related to one or more of the reasons above.
 Some may sound a little far-fetched, but all have been proven, so give them some consideration.
-A few simple lifestyle changes could be all you need to start losing your excess pounds.
+A few simple lifestyle changes could be all that you need to start losing your excess pounds.